Parent’s Handbook to Skibidi Toilet: Exploring Meaning and Impact

 Credit: modbay.org/mods

-Fans of the Skibidi universe have created special add-ons for games that allow beloved characters to be included.
+Fans of the Skibidi universe have created special add-ons for video game series that allow beloved characters to be included.
 The most popular is a mod for Minecraft.
 This is likely because the game itself is very popular with children.
-The ability to combine two favorite fandoms probably excites them immensely.
+The ability to combine two favorite fandoms and fan fiction stories probably excites them immensely.

 With the mod, you can add the most popular types of Skibidi characters into the game world.
 They are rendered in the typical pixelated style of Minecraft.
 Players essentially take on the role of the Cameramen, with antagonists chasing your character just like in the Skibidi Toilet series.